 Their other site, Diamonds USA accepts all diamond sizes and qualities.

-2. Search for “gold buyers near me”
+2. Search for “gold buyers near me” or “who buys gold near me”

-If you searched online for or are thinking about searching for “gold buyers near me,” (or silver buyers) here’s what you’re likely to find: jewelry stores, pawn shops, and cash for gold stores that advertise “we buy gold.”
+If you searched online for or are thinking about searching for “gold buying near me,” (or silver buyers) here’s what you’re likely to find: jewelry stores, pawn shops, and cash for gold stores that advertise “we buy gold.”

 Where can I sell gold near me?